jackvessa/Charity_Recommender/README.md

 # Scoring the Similar Recommendation Model
 The **two criteria** used to score the similar recommendation model are **Category Scores** and **Similar Scores**.

 The CharityNavigator Dataset contains 11 categories.
-Recommending one of these categories at random would result in the same category  getting recommended 9.09% of the time, which will be the baseline for the model.
-The goal for the recommendation model is to improve this score to above 50%.
+Recommending one of these categories at random would result in the same category  getting recommended 1/11 or 9.09% of the time, which will be the baseline for the model.
+The goal for the recommendation model is to improve category score to above 50%.

+The Similar Scores are calculated using the cosine similarity of the TF-IDF vector representations between documents.
+The three highest similarly scored documents will be returned as the top 3 recommended charities.

 |![](IMG/CategoryScores.png)|![](IMG/SimilarityScores.png)|
 |---|---|